claude-code-slack-channel

 Language TypeScript 5.9.x Strict mode, type-checked

-Container Docker (oven/bun:1-slim) Optional isolated runtime
+Container Docker (oven/bun) Optional isolated runtime

 Architecture